Luke Raley Player Props: Rays vs. Diamondbacks

-The Tampa Bay Rays, including Luke Raley (.324 batting average in his past 10 games), battle starter Zach Davies and the Arizona Diamondbacks at Chase Field, Wednesday at 9:40 PM ET.
+Luke Raley, with a slugging percentage of .429 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Arizona Diamondbacks, with Brandon Pfaadt on the mound, June 29 at 3:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.
+In his previous game he had a one-hit performance (1-for-4) against the Diamondbacks.

 Luke Raley Game Info & Props vs. the Diamondbacks